-The III FFC is a nonprofit construction industry foundation, established to increase market share for responsible contractors, work opportunities for skilled craftsmen, and value for taxpayers by executing a comprehensive program of procurement oversite, jobsite monitoring, market analysis, and public policy education.
+The III FFC is a nonprofit construction industry foundation, established to increase market share for responsible contractors, work opportunities for skilled craftsmen and craftswomen, and value for taxpayers by executing a comprehensive program of procurement oversite, jobsite monitoring, market analysis, and public policy education.
 The III FFC is guided by a board comprised of both labor and management trustees.
 We keep it fair for contractors and workers.

 The III FFC utilizes various tools to determine which contractors are bidding on projects.
 When a questionable contract or contractor is found, notices are sent to the contractor and the public body indicating that the III FFC may monitor the project to ensure compliance with all local, state and federal construction laws.